 In the orbital regions that exist outside the nucleus are the mythologies we have of who we are.
 This orbital region contains electrons that are the ideas we have about who we are, and who we could be.
 They are the lies we tell ourselves and others, the illusions and delusions we have of ourselves, and the potential we believe we have to accomplish great things.
 Every electron in this region perpetuates this mythology.
 The lies we tell ourselves are not whoppers, for we would have as much trouble buying into those lies as anyone else.
 The lies we tell ourselves often have a semblance of truth to them, and we connect the dots after that.
 The lies can be negative, if we’re seeking sympathy, but they’re more often positive electrons that we use to shape how we view ourselves, and the product we sell others.

 The lies we tell ourselves may be unconscious measures employed to stave off the depression that we might fall into if we allowed the protons and neutrons of our reality to overwhelm us.
 The unconscious measures we use can be interpretations of misdeeds that we employ to maintain the idea that we are good people regardless what we’ve done.

 Walk through any penitentiary, and you’ll hear a number of qualifiers and excuses for the things these men and women have done.
 Are these people lying in the truest sense of the word?
 Ninety percent of them may be, but that is the obvious answer.
 The less than obvious answer goes to the significance of this matter.
-If the state convicted this criminal with an airtight case, why would they continue to lie to the person that can recite the numerous elements of that conviction?
-They might want you to believe they’re not bad people, but it’s far more important to them that they convince themselves of their virtues.
+If the state convicted this criminal with an airtight case, why would they continue to lie to the person that can recite the components of that conviction?
+They might want their peers to believe they’re not bad people, but it’s far more important to them that they convince themselves of their virtues.
 If they are unable to do so, their guilt might lead them to think that their life is not worth living.